TinyExplosions/FeedHenrySenchaBuild/cloud/README.md

-Barebone code required for FH could to work
+Barebones code required for FH could to work